 - 2.3.
 Radcliffe-on-Trent benefits from a wide range of shops and services within the Village Centre a broadly triangular area around Main Road, Shelford Road and New Road.
 This area includes a range of convenience (daily shopping for food etc.) and comparison (specialist, non-daily items such as household and clothing) retailing.
 This area also includes the majority of the historical and traditional buildings within the settlement.
 The centre has a high proportion of independent or privately-owned shops, cafes and businesses which demonstrates the strength of the retail centre.
-This centre not only services the parish but a wider rural hinterland including Holme Pierrepoint, Shelford, Cropwell Butler and Upper Saxondale. - 2.4.
+This centre not only services the parish but a wider rural hinterland including Holme Pierrepoint, Shelford, Cropwell Butler and Upper Saxondale.
+As a result of the role of the retail centre, the Local Plan Part 2 has identified the retail and commercial core of the village as a local centre, which is a mid-level retail and community area which would serve an immediate local hinterland. - 2.4.
 Some of the Village Centre has arguably poor architectural and building quality, especially an area to the south of Main Road where a shopping parade, surface car parks and the health centre are located, and there may be opportunities to rejuvenate this area during the Neighbourhood Plan period to help improve the vitality and viability of the Village Centre.
 This is considered to be a key aspiration of the Radcliffe-on-Trent Neighbourhood Plan.